Fort Hood: Foundation

 The original facilities provided housing and training sites for nearly 38,000 troops.
 In January 1943, an additional 16000 acre in Bell County and 34943 acre in Coryell County near Gatesville, Texas were purchased.
 The site near Gatesville was known as the sub-camp and later as North Camp Hood.
 During the war years, North Camp Hood housed nearly 40,000 troops and 4,000 prisoners of war, and was the site for the southern branch of the United States Disciplinary Barracks.

 At the end of 1942, there were about 45,000 troops living and training at Camp Hood and in late June 1943 it peaked at almost 95,000 troops, which was maintained until early 1944.

-In 1944, the number of tank destroyer battalions in training at Camp Hood declined rapidly.
+In 1944, the number of tank destroyer battalions in training at the post declined rapidly.
 Field artillery battalions and the Infantry Replacement Training Center replaced them in March 1944.
 By September, the Infantry Center was the largest activity on post with 31,545 troops.
 The total camp population on the last day of 1944 was 50,228.

-During the last year of World War II Camp Hood's mission shifted and its population drastically decreased.
+During the last year of World War II the post's mission shifted and its population drastically decreased.
 As the war came to an end, troop training slowed and equipment reclamation and demobilization were prioritized.
 A separation center was established in September 1945, and as the year ended, post strength had fallen to 1,807 prisoners and about 11,000 troops.
 The Infantry Replacement Training Center was officially shut down on 7 January 1946.

 Cold War

 The 2nd and 20th Armored Divisions were sent to Camp Hood after returning from Europe in January 1946, but the 20th was soon inactivated, leaving less than 5,000 at the post.
 The 2nd Armored would remain at the post until its inactivation at the end of the Cold War.
 Camp Hood was retained postwar as an armored training center and on 15 April 1950 was officially renamed Fort Hood as a result of its permanent status.

-In mid-1954, III Corps moved from California to Fort Hood.
+In mid-1954, III Corps moved from California to the post.
 The Corps supervised the training of combat units at Fort Hood and other Fourth Army stations from 1954 to 1959 when III Corps was inactivated.
-Probably the most famous trainee to come through Fort Hood was Elvis Presley, arriving on 28 March 1958.
+Probably the most famous trainee to come through the post was Elvis Presley, arriving on 28 March 1958.
 Other than receiving record amounts of mail (3–4 bags per day), he was treated like all other trainees.
 On 19 September, Presley shipped out for Germany.

 During this period, the 4th Armored Division was reactivated and deployed to Germany as part of the "Gyroscope" concept of unit movement.

 In September 1961, Fort Hood again became the home for the III Corps, and in February 1962, III Corps was assigned as part of the U.S. Army Strategic Army Corps (STRAC).
 At the same time, the basing of the 1st Armored Division there made it a two-division post.
 On 15 June 1963 Killeen Base was turned over to the Army.